-Subject to certain limitations as set forth in the Plan, options to purchase shares may be granted thereunder to persons or entities who, in the case of incentive stock options, are employees of our company or our subsidiaries or, in the case of nonstatutory stock options, are employees or non-employee directors of, or certain consultants or advisors to, our company or our subsidiaries.
-Subject to certain limitations as set forth in the Plan, restricted stock, stock appreciation rights, and stock bonus awards may be granted thereunder to persons or entities who are employees or non-employee directors of, or certain consultants or advisors to, us or our subsidiaries.
+Subject to certain limitations as set forth in the Plan, options to purchase shares may be granted thereunder to persons or entities who, in the case of incentive stock options, are employees of our company or, in the case of nonstatutory stock options, are employees or non-employee directors of, or certain consultants or advisors to, our company.
+Subject to certain limitations as set forth in the Plan, restricted stock, stock appreciation rights, and stock bonus awards may be granted thereunder to persons or entities who are employees or non-employee directors of, or certain consultants or advisors to, us.

-As of October 29, 2015, ten employees, three non-employee directors, five members of our Scientific Advisory Board and persons providing certain consulting services to us were eligible to receive awards under the Plan.
+As of August 26, 2016, nine employees, five non-employee directors, four members of our Scientific Advisory Board and persons providing certain consulting services to us were eligible to receive awards under the Plan.